-Write the LPI after receiving their Term 2 marks – write only if you have to, after checking your English 12 mark on March 11/16.
+Write the LPI after receiving their Term 2 marks – write only if you have to, after checking your English 12 mark on the March report card.

 The Language Proficiency Index (English test) can be written at: UBC Vancouver - Vancouver Campus Simon Fraser University - Bby Campus Kwantlen Polytechnic University (Richmond or Surrey or Langley Campus) Douglas College - New Westminister

 THE TEST The Language Proficiency Index Test provides BC post-secondary institutes information regarding an individual student’s competency to take a 1st year university/college English course.

 There are four parts to the test: 1.
 Part 1 consists of sentence structure and identifying errors.
 2. Part 2 consists of English usage and identifying errors.
 3. Part 3 consists of paragraph development, structure, and content with multiple-choice questions and two or three sentence summaries for reading comprehension.
 4. Part 4 is writing a 300-400 word argumentative essay used to explain a topic.
 Here are 2 examples: “Soccer is a sport that will continue to flourish only outside of North America.”
 Agree or disagree.
 Or “You have been given a credit of $5000 on your credit card to spend as you wish - what would you spend the money on, and why?”

 WHEN TO WRITE THE LPI?
 Most students will write the LPI after receiving their Term 2 marks – write only if you have to, after checking your English 12 mark on March 11.
 If you have to write, register for sittings at Kwantlen, UBC, SFU or Douglas.